About Jobs

 By default, the page opens on the version of the job in use, tagged with the Current

-The first part of the page (5) provides general information about the version, such as the release note, the creation date and creator, and the runtime context.
+The first part of the page (4) gives general information on the version, such as the release note, creation date and creator, and execution context.

-The second part of the page (6) display:
+The second part of the page (5) displays:

 -